-Costs and unit estimation 2019/2020 value Notes (for further clarification see Commentary) A.Wages/salary £65,204 per year Salary provided by the national children's charity for a counselling service.
-Includes a service co-ordinator (PW111) with some client-facing time, a project worker, and 5.6.1 011.005 sessional or volunteer staff to deliver required volumes as flexibly as possible.
-B. Salary oncosts £14,805 per year Employer's national insurance is included plus 13.75 per cent of salary for employer's contribution to superannuation.
-C. Overheads Management/administration £21,923 per year This includes a services manager (PW111) (33% client-facing time) and an administrative assistant (12.5 hours per week).
-Direct overheads £2,624 per year This includes rent, utilities and venue hire specific to the service.
+Costs and unit estimation 2019/2020 value Notes (for further clarification see Commentary) A.Wages/salary £68,400 per year Salary provided by the national children's charity for a counselling service.
+Includes a service co-ordinator (PW111) with some client-facing time, a project worker, and sessional or volunteer staff to deliver required volumes as flexibly as possible.
+B. Salary oncosts £15,530 per year Employer's national insurance is included plus 13.75 per cent of salary for employer's contribution to superannuation.
+C. Overheads Management/administration £22,997 per year This includes a services manager (PW111) (33% client-facing time) and an administrative assistant (12.5 hours per week).
+Direct overheads £2,742per year This includes rent, utilities and venue hire specific to the service.
 Indirect overheads form 16 per cent of salary plus oncosts.
-Indirect overheads £15,306 per year This includes the finance, central management and human resources function.
-D. Qualifications No costs available E. Training £2,183 A standard allowance of £500 per head is provided for training.
-The majority of training per year is run in-house via e-learning portals that the national children's charity have either developed in-house or have available through partnerships with external suppliers.
-F. Capital overheads £12,080 per year A flat amount per head of £2,649 has been applied per staff member for equipment and buildings owned by the national children's society.
-G. Travel £5,731 per year This is as per budget for a 'typical' counselling service but will vary between services due to differing locations.
+Indirect overheads £15,995 per year This includes the finance, central management and human resources function.
+D. Qualifications No costs available E. Training £2,281 A standard allowance of £500 per head is provided for training.
+The majority of training per year is run in-house via e-learning portals that the national children's charity has either developed in-house or have available through partnerships with external suppliers.
+F. Capital overheads £12,092 per year A flat amount per head of £2,649 has been applied per staff member for equipment and buildings owned by the national children's society.
+G. Travel £5,989 per year This is as per budget for a 'typical' counselling service but will vary between services due to differing locations.
 Working time 41 weeks per Unit costs are based on 2,850 working hours for the counselling service. year 37.5 hours per week Ratio of direct to indirect 1:0.98 Based on 1440 hours of client-related time assumed each year.
-The BACP good-practice time on client-related work recommendation for counselling is 60:40, with 60 per cent of the counsellor's time being direct face-to-face counselling and 40 per cent spent on associated activities, including supervision, recording and professional developing/training.
+The BACP good-practice time on client-related work recommendation for counselling is 60:40, with 60 per cent of the counsellor's time being direct face-to-face counselling and 40 per cent spent on associated activities, including supervision, recording and professional development/training.
 Caseload 20 20 young people per 1 FTE counsellor.
 Time per case Median 12 hours The majority of counselling projects provide short- to medium-term interventions, ranging from 8 to 12 counselling sessions.
 Most of the counselling is face-to-face, but can also take place in a group context, over the phone or online.
 Unit costs are based on a median of 12 hours per case (range of 6-16 hours) based on data from a range of counselling services.

-Unit costs available 2019/202 0 Average cost per working hour r £49, average cost pe er client-related hour £97, average cost per counselling intervention £1,165.
+Average cost per working hour £51, average cost per client-related hour £101, average cost per counselling intervention £1,217 as estimated by the provider organisation